 Hebe was the daughter of Zeus and Hera.
-However, according to a myth of that time, Hera had been impregnated solely by wild lettuce, while having dinner with the Greek god Apollo.
+According to a myth of the time, however, Hera was impregnated only by wild lettuce while dining with the Greek god Apollo.

 Hebe was the sister of Ares and Hephaestus and Eilythia, the goddess of childbirth.

-Mainly, however, Hebe acted as a servant to the Olympian Gods, pouring sweet nectar into their glasses, until Ganymede, the lover of Zeus, was brought to Mount Olympus and replaced the goddess.
+Mainly, however, Hebe acted as a servant to the Olympian Gods, pouring sweet nectar into their glasses, until Ganymede, a lover of Zeus, was brought to Mount Olympus and replaced the goddess.

-Hebe was a youthful woman, usually wearing a golden wreath.
+Hebe was a youthful woman who usually wore a golden wreath.